 In what ways has God shown love to you (go around the table one by one 2-3 times)?

 Is every person in the world a child of God?

 What are the basics of the father/child relationship?

 What does it mean that the world does not know us?

 How do you feel when people around you think you are weird or a nut because of your belief in God?

 What does John mean that we don’t know what we will be?

-What do you we know about what we/our life will be like when Jesus returns?
+What do you know about what your life will be like when Jesus returns?

-Matthew 5:9 – The peacemakers shall be called children of God.
+Matthew 5:9 – Blessed are the peacemakers, for they will be called children of God.

 Hebrews 12:3-11 – A father has authority to discipline his children.